 Once you have installed rclone successfully, you need to configure rclone.
 Enter the following command in the terminal:

-Now you have to enter the name of remote.
+Now you have to enter the name of the remote.
 You can enter any name here that matches the cloud service so that it is easy to identify.
 I am using ‘onedrive‘.

-After entering name and hitting enter, you will see a list of cloud services like Google cloud storage, Box, One Drive and others.
+After entering the name and hitting enter, you will see a list of cloud services like Google cloud storage, Box, One Drive and others.